Telford Child Support Lawyers

 It is important to note that “income” under the child support guidelines is different from a parent’s taxable income.
 Instead, the guidelines require courts to add back items such as retirement contributions and other income that is not subject to taxation.
 In addition, a court may look beyond a parent’s actual income to determine his or her earning capacity if the court concludes that the parent is earning significantly less income than he or she should.

-Contact Our Experienced Child Support Attorneys Today to Discuss Your Telford, PA Case
+Contact Our Experienced Child Support Attorneys in Telford Today to Discuss Your Case

 Our dedicated Telford, PA child support lawyers will help you understand the child support obligations affecting your family.
 We can help you obtain an initial order, enforce an existing order, or modify an order if you or your child’s circumstances have changed.
 Contact us today to schedule a consultation to discuss your and your child’s rights and options.